Skip to main content

 Photo by: VisitBritain/Rod Edwards

-Women holding mugs with hot drinks, sitting on a stone wall
+Two women with hot drinks, sitting on a stone wall near a castle

 Glorious sands for miles and an iconic golf club, all at St Andrews.